CMLPlatform/relab/INSTALL.md

 **Perfect for**: Research institutions, universities, or organizations deploying for multiple users.

-To publicly host the Reverse Engineering Lab platform using Cloudflare and Docker, follow these steps:
+To host the Reverse Engineering Lab platform using Cloudflare and Docker, follow these steps:

+1. **Configure Cloudflare Tunnel**

+   - Ensure you have set up a domain and [remotely managed tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/configure-tunnels/cloudflared-parameters/) with Cloudflare.

+   - Configure the tunnel to forward traffic directly from the docker services:

+     - `frontend:8081`
+     - `backend:8000`
+     - `docs:8000`

+   - Set the `TUNNEL_TOKEN` in your root directory [`.env`](.env) file.

 1. **Configure Backend Environment**